 I think I’ll do more spiritual stuff, because it’s what I want to develop further.

-Well, I have to do one mural in the future, but it is already in the in the works.
+Well, I have to do one mural in the future, but it is already in the works.

 It’s at the monastery at Sharminub in Nepal.
 So before my Sifu passed away, he had asked me to paint a painting.
 He didn’t specifically say mural, but basically, “You have to paint a painting in the lecture hall.”
 He told me what the painting has to be.